nofranks/mt-tech-test/README.md

 Sample input: ```"HQ General Management" "Monthly" "Bachelors Degree"```
 ### test-2 JDBC Implementation

 NB: The integration tests for this implementation require the presence of the sample database that was provided.
 I have not had time to implement an in-memory solution to test the query against during the build.
-The unit tests are carried out on a mock of the employee repository and the integration tests will only be executed if the verify target is included in the mvn command.
+The unit tests are carried out on a mock of the FoodmartService and the integration tests will only be executed if the verify target is included in the mvn command.

 This solution assumes a mySql database is available at ```jdbc:mysql://localhost:3306/foodmart``` with username ```root``` and empty password.
 These values can be overwritten from the command line with the following system properties:
 * foodmart.db.url